Su Beihai: Biography

 Su Beihai was born in 1915, in Wuxi County, Jiangsu Province.
 In July 1937, Su Beihai completed his studies in the History Department at the Jiangsu Provincial Institute of Education.
 In the same year, he traveled to Gansu, where he taught at the Gansu Provincial Wuwei Normal School (甘肃省立武威师范学校) and other schools.
 Moreover, Su Beihai undertook social research in various villages and pastoral regions of Gansu during this time, including an examination of the social history of the Kazakhs who migrated to Gansu and Qinghai.
-13 After the start of the War of Resistance against Japanese Aggression, Su Beihai changed his name from Wang Rennan to Su Beihai in order to inspire himself with Su Wu and aspire to serve his country.
+After the start of the Second Sino-Japanese War, Su Beihai changed his name from Wang Rennan to Su Beihai in order to inspire himself with Su Wu and aspire to serve his country.

 In 1945, Su Beihai traveled to Dihua (present-day Ürümqi), Xinjiang, to work in the police department of Sheng Shicai's secret archives.
 In 1946, he began working as a senior senator and director of the research office at the Third Branch of the Central Police School.
 After Zhang Zhizhong, who was in charge of Xinjiang, set up a special publicity committee, Su Beihai became the head of the Design Guidance Group of the Xinjiang Provincial Publicity Committee (新疆省宣传委员会设计指导组) and presided over the publicity and publication work in Xinjiang.
 In 1947, Su Beihai was employed by Xinjiang College (now Xinjiang University) as an associate professor in the Department of Literature and History.
 From 1947 to 1949, Su Beihai published more than 40 essays on topics such as the history and culture of the Uyghur people and the history and culture of the Kazakh people.